Best Post Excerpt Block Plugin for WordPress

 Dynamic Class

 Dynamic class in CSS is useful if you want to change the style dynamically.
-For example if you set the Current Year option the class name will change depending on the year changes.
+For example, if you set the Current Year option the class name and included styles will automatically change depending on the year changes.

 HTML in Excerpt